-- To ensure the care and welfare of our students - To facilitate continuity and progression in the learning process - To ensure that students benefit fully from the opportunities that the school offers - To ensure that all parents/guardians, students and teachers are aware of their responsibilities to ensure high levels of attendance

-• To ensure the school fulfils its legal obligations in accordance with the Education (Welfare) Act 2000 and other relevant Acts.
-Under the Act, the Education Welfare Boards have been established to oversee school attendance nationwide and each school has been assigned an Education Welfare Officer whose duty it is to liaise with the school in relation to any attendance problems that may emerge.
+- To ensure the care and welfare of our students - To facilitate continuity and progression in the learning process - To ensure that students benefit fully from the opportunities that the school offers them - To ensure that all parents/guardians, students and teachers are aware of their responsibilities to ensure high levels of attendance - To ensure the school fulfils its legal obligations in accordance with the Education (Welfare) Act 2000 and other relevant Acts.
+Under the Act, the Education Welfare Boards have been established to oversee school attendance nationwide and each school has been assigned an Education Welfare Officer whose duty it is to liaise with the school in relation to any attendance problems that may emerge. - To adapt to the changing circumstances relating to the COVID-19 pandemic.